bitovi/academy/src/technology-consulting/5-communication.md

 Questions to reflect:

 - How often do I take time to understand my client or team’s goals before proposing solutions?
-- Have I been too focused on presenting solutions without fully exploring others' concerns?
+- Have I been too focused on presenting solutions without fully exploring others’ concerns?
 - When was the last time I successfully influenced a decision without relying on authority?
 - Do I maintain a balance between sharing my expertise and allowing others to contribute ideas?